August 22, 2025

 Rugged coastal rock, old-growth forest, and ocean lookouts.
 A dramatic, natural setting for adventurous couples and families.

-Couple standing on coastal rocks at Lighthouse Park with ocean views at sunset.
+Couple standing on coastal rocks at Lighthouse Park with ocean view.

 Epic scenery a short hike from the parking lot.